burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Creating a CPU-effective algorithm in Python is difficult when wall clock time matters.
 As a concrete example, Let's compare the wall clock time of two programs written in C++11 and Python3 under the following assumptions:

 * Both programs use single-core CPU
-* C++ program does not use any special optimization techniques.
+* The C++ program does not use any special optimization techniques.
 It's usual C++ code.

 The test compares wall clock time of the following: